unjs/consola/README.md

 - `withDefaults(defaults)`

-Creat a wrapper interface with all types available and `defaults` applied to all logs.
+Create a wrapper interface with all types available and `defaults` applied to all logs.

 - `withScope(scope)`